sighjs/sigh/docs/writing-plugins.md

 This will prompt you as following:
 ```
 sigh plugin generator
 ?
-What is the name of this plugin? test
+What is the name of this plugin? your plugin name
 ?
-Which github username/organisation should own this plugin? sighjs
+Which github username/organisation should own this plugin? my-username
 ?
 What's your github author?
 Your Name <name@email.net>
 ?
 Which of the following apply to your plugin?
 (Press <space> to select)
-❯◯ Maps input files to output files 1:1
+❯◉ Maps input files to output files 1:1
 ?
 Which features would you like to use?
 (Press <space> to select)
 ❯◉ CircleCI integration
  ◯ TravisCI integration